paralus/helm-charts/docs/DEVELOPMENT.md

 helm upgrade --install <name> .
 ```

-*You should now be able to access the web ui in the host you specified under `domain.host`.*
+*You should now be able to access the web ui in the host you specified under `fqdn.domain`.*

 ## Resetting admin user's password